kg583/5MAT/5MAT/README.md

     ~|1~@{~#,1^~a~}~1@*~a~%~#*~>~^~1[ Copy the second program bit to the right end of the data. ~]~ ~|0~@{~a~}~}~1[                     Otherwise, copy the data as-is~]
 ```

+## Compatibility

+### Lisp

+As stated in the topmost README, we use GNU CLISP as the canonical Lisp implementation driving 5MAT.
+One would expect other implementations to suffice as well, as long as they are HyperSpec-compliant, but it's not so simple.

+Recall, for example, the following description of the parameters to `~^`:
+> If two parameters are given, termination occurs if they are equal.
+If three parameters are given, termination occurs if the first is less than or equal to the second and the second is less than or equal to the third.

+CLISP kindly permits integers *and* characters for these arguments, but this is actually rather unusual in the grand scheme of lisps.
+Indeed, the HyperSpec is conveniently ambiguous about which data types "less than or equal to" is a valid relation for.

+*Every* implementation that we could find, besides CLISP[^2], only handles numeric parameters to `~^` (if they handle it at all).
+This does not hurt 5MAT's Turing completeness, but it does make many constructs discussed in the previous sections far more tedious.
+To check inequality with a given character, for example, we can't check against ranges on either side, and instead must check equality with *every other* character which might appear on that section of the tape.

+[^2]: Exactly one missing character in the `format` implementation in Clozure CL prevents its conformance, which we have a pending [PR](https://github.com/Clozure/ccl/pull/536) to insert.

+So, while these implementations *are* HyperSpec-compliant, they will not do for our task; Steel Bank Common Lisp (SBCL) is probably the most notable member of this category.
+There are then, of course, implementations which are *not* HyperSpec-compliant, or don't bother with `format` at all (e.g. PicoLISP).

+### Scheme

+No discussion of Lisps is complete without the Schemes, but the story here is even shorter.
+A much barer form of `format`, one without looping or conditionals, is specified by SRFI 28 and SRFI 48, and just about every Scheme limits itself to one of those specs.
+There are two honorable mentions, though.

+1. GNU Guile: The near entirety of `format` (and even some bells and whistles from SRFI 48) is implemented, but alas, it falls short in the `~^` category like it lispy brethren.
+2. ChezScheme: Despite claims to choose to conform to the HyperSpec, `~^` doesn't accept three parameters at all, and also behaves as if it is always in a `~:{~}` block for some reason.

+ChezScheme actually presents an entertaining nearly-viable backend for 5MAT.
+Since we can successfully implement [Rule 110](https://en.wikipedia.org/wiki/Rule_110) without needing to break out of loops, we maintain Turing-completeness, though I don't think *anybody* is deranged enough to start building the nMAT stack off of *that*.